 - Lyrics: The majority of people searching for song lyrics can be categorized as “smash-and-grab” visitors.
 They land, take what they want, and then leave.

 - Blog: Unless you’re a highly reputable website such as the New York Times, no one is going to use a pay wall to access your content.

 Instead of an all-out block on all advertisements on all websites, AdBlock should take a smarter approach.

 - Block pop-ups by default, simply because they’re intrusive and annoying.

 - By default, allow only one advert above the fold.
 If a site has three advertisements above the fold, show the first one and block the rest.

-- By default, display only three adverts per page.
-If a site has six advertisements on one page, show the first three and block the rest.
+- By default, display only three ads per page.
+If a site has six on one page, show the first three and block the rest.